kyle1an/SF-Fonts/README.md

 ## Customize Fonts in Browsers
 *For Stylish & Cascadea on Mac*

-Using @font-face to replace specific fonts or Characters (eg., 0, 4, 6, 9, l) for better reading experience.
+Using @font-face to replace specific fonts or Characters (eg., 0, 4, 6, 9, l) for a better reading experience.

 ![google.com preview](https://raw.githubusercontent.com/kyle1an/SF-Fonts/master/Customization/onGoogle.png)